 After graduation, your knowledge and technical skills will prepare you for a career in research.

-The Science First-Year Experience Program → for students from other Canadian provinces.
+Science First-Year Experience Program - For students from other Canadian provinces.
 Connect with other first-year science students and engage in interdisciplinary, research-based approaches to the foundational sciences.
-Learn more

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.

-Calculus 1 and Calculus 2 and Linear Algebra – Mechanics, Electricity and Magnetism and Wave, Optics and Modern Physics – General Chemistry and Chemistry of Solutions – General Biology OR Natural Science DEC OR DEC intégré en sciences, lettres et arts.
+Calculus 1 and Calculus 2 – Mechanics, Electricity and Magnetism and Wave, Optics and Modern Physics – General Chemistry and Chemistry of Solutions – General Biology OR Natural Science DEC OR DEC intégré en sciences, lettres et arts.

 Honours programs: Students applying directly to an honours program should list it as their first choice.
 If not admitted to honours, they will automatically be considered for the next highest program (i.e. specialization or major).